NeoSecundus/PyODB/README.md

 This is still a very basic example.
 As a rule of thumb; The higher level the library the deeper the objects are nested on average.

+To prevent this the **max recursion depth** should not be set above 3.
+Using more than this is discouraged because of performance reasons as well.
+You can also exclude certain members by defining the `__odb_members__` dict containing all wanted class members.

 ## How it works

-When a python class is added to the PyODB schema the classes are converted to SQL Tables.
-These tables are then inserted into the SQLite3 database on first use.
+When a python class is added to the PyODB schema the classes are converted to SQL Tables and inserted into the database schema.

-> IMPORTANT: If a class changes between executions the table is dropped and recreated.
-The table's
+> IMPORTANT: If a class changes between executions the table retains the old definition.
-> data is lost.
+> It is advisable to reset the database manually in case it was persistet.

 The UML Diagram below shows what such a conversion looks like: